What Constitutes a High Risk Work Licence (HRWL) Under AU Work Health and Safety Regulations?

 HRWL Regulatory Definition

-Per Safe Work Australia’s National Standard for Licensing Persons Performing High Risk Work (2024), an HRWL represents “the legal authorization for workers to operate specified classes of high-risk plant, contingent upon demonstrated competency through nationally recognized assessment protocols.”
+Per Safe Work Australia’s National Standard for Licensing Persons Performing High Risk Work (2024), an HRWL is “the legal authorization for workers to operate specified classes of high-risk plant, contingent upon demonstrated competency through nationally recognized assessment protocols.”

 2024 HRWL Compliance Metrics (AU-Wide)